uds-bootcamp/docs/CODE_OF_CONDUCT.md

 * A formal written warning.
 * Temporary suspension from bootcamp communication channels or sessions.
 * Permanent expulsion from the bootcamp program.

----

-**Acknowledgment:** Participation in the UDS Bootcamp constitutes an agreement to abide by this Code of Conduct.